philschatz/nextcloud-kubernetes-pi/README.md

 ### Connect from another location

-Your phone can connect to `https://kube` from another location if you have one other machine:
+Your phone can connect to `https://cloud` from another location if you have one other machine:

 1. Enable ssh access to your home network.
 This usually involves setting up your router to talk to a DDNS provider and then enabling port forwarding on your router to a bastion machine inside your network.
-1. Forward the port to a local machine: `sudo ssh -i ~/.ssh/id_rsa -L 0.0.0.0:kube:443 username@myhomeaddress.com` The 0.0.0.0 ensures other devices can see the local port and the `sudo` allows you to listen to ports below 1024
+1. Forward the port to a local machine: `sudo ssh -i ~/.ssh/id_rsa -L 0.0.0.0:cloud:443 username@myhomeaddress.com` The 0.0.0.0 ensures other devices can see the local port and the `sudo` allows you to listen to ports below 1024
-1. Set the hostname of your laptop to be `kube`
+1. Set the hostname of your laptop to be `cloud`

 # Troubleshooting

-## Cannot find kube
+## Cannot find cloud

-There are 4 causes for not finding the kube:
+There are 4 causes for not finding the cloud:

 1. the pi is not powered on.
 Check for a light
 1. the Operating System is not properly flashed onto the SD card.
 Plug it into a computer and run the install script.
 1. The WiFi information is incorrect.
 Re-run the script or use an ethernet cable to plug the pi directly into the router

-Some modern routers do not support local DNS so you may need to associate the name `kube` with the IP address your router gives the machine.
+Some modern routers do not support local DNS so you may need to associate the name `cloud` with the IP address your router gives the machine.
 Here's how it's done with some common routers:

 - [ASUS](https://www.snbforums.com/threads/confused-about-host-names-and-names-you-assign-on-the-router.63930/#post-580373)

 https://www.scivision.dev/raspberry-pi-wifi-avahi/

-Use this command to [find all the machines on the network](https://www.raspberrypi.com/documentation/computers/remote-access.html) (might need to run a couple of times because of timeouts) `nmap -sn 192.168.1.0/24 | grep kube`
+Use this command to [find all the machines on the network](https://www.raspberrypi.com/documentation/computers/remote-access.html) (might need to run a couple of times because of timeouts) `nmap -sn 192.168.1.0/24 | grep cloud`

 This is not super useful but shows all the zeroconf computers on your network: